 Footway

 A route for pedestrians, cyclists and plant machinery must be provided along the canal frontage to link Great Clarendon Street to the new public square.
 The suggested width is 3 metres to allow 1 metre for boat owners to access boats temporarily moored for DIY repairs plus two metres to provide an adequate space for pedestrians and cyclists.
-This space will also ensure that the Canal and River Trust can maintain the eastern canal wall with plant machinery through their retained 0.5 metre strip of land.
-Canal banks can sometime be accessed from the opposite towpath but on this section of canal access down the towpath by machinery is restricted due to the footbridges to the north and south.

 Dog litter bins

 As part of the production of the Sites and Housing Plan the City Council undertook a Habitats Regulation Assessment.
 This site was relevant to that assessment due to its proximity to the Oxford Meadows Special Area of Conservation (SAC) at Port Meadow.
 It concluded that development of this site might increase recreational pressure on the A. repens (creeping marshwort) at the SAC due to trampling and dog-fouling.
 Due to the potential increase in dog walkers that might live on the site and use the SAC, it was concluded that in order to mitigate these recreational impacts, dog and litter bins and an information board must be provided at the Walton Well Road entrance to Port Meadow as set out in Policy SP7.
+The design and text of the information board should be integrated with the Oxford City Canal Partnership’s heritage initiative.

 Design principles